-Rambutan is rich in manganese and also has trace amounts of zinc, sodium, potassium, phosphorus, calcium, iron and magnesium.
+According to USDA, canned rambutan is rich in manganese and also has trace amounts of zinc, sodium, potassium, phosphorus, calcium, iron and magnesium.
 Furthermore, there are a number of B vitamins and a high level of vitamin C in each small fruit.
 Most importantly, however, there are quite a few unique organic compounds, including cinnamic acid, vanillin and other antioxidants that help with overall health.
 These fruits are also low in calories, at roughly 75 grams per 100 grams of fruit.
 There is also a small amount of protein, dietary fiber and carbohydrates found in these fruits.

 Health Benefits of Rambutan

 There are very few calories in a 100 gram serving of rambutan, only 75, to be exact.
-For people trying to lose weight, these fruits can help to keep you feeling full, while also regulating the digestive process and optimizing nutrient digestion so fewer carbohydrates are converted into fat, further improving weight loss efforts.
+For people trying to lose weight, these fruits can help to keep you full, while also regulating the digestive process and optimizing nutrient digestion so fewer carbohydrates are converted into fat, further improving weight loss efforts.